boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 ## Tezos background

-Every tezos operation has only one source and one destination, and the operation must be signed by the private key that corresponds to the `source` account.
-There are two kind of operations used in zkChannels, `origination` for originating the contract, and `transaction` for funding and calling the various entrypoints of the contract.
+Every tezos operation has only one source and one destination, and the operation must be signed by the private key that corresponds to the source account.
+There are two kinds of operations used in zkChannels, origination for originating the contract, and transaction for funding and calling the various entrypoints of the contract.
 ### Operation structure

 Below is an example of an unsigned tezos operation.
 The signature on this operation is created by serializing the operation and signing it with the private key associated with the `source` address.
 For detailed description of how Tezos operations get serialized and signed see [this post](https://www.ocamlpro.com/2018/11/21/an-introduction-to-tezos-rpcs-signing-operations/).